Breadcrumb

 Audition requirements

-Audition material is flexible and while there is no required repertory list, candidates should choose works that demonstrate their very best in both technical and lyrical playing.
+Audition material is flexible and—while there is no required repertory list—candidates should choose works that demonstrate their very best in both technical and lyrical playing.

-Scale: C chromatic scale (2 octaves)
+- Scale: C chromatic scale (two octaves)

-Excerpts: 3-4 standard orchestral excerpts
+- Excerpts: Three to four standard orchestral excerpts

-It is strongly discouraged that candidates perform any region/all-state etudes.
+- It is strongly discouraged that candidates perform any region/all-state etudes.

 Audition requirements